Tai Tham script: Numerals

 Lanna has two sets of numerals.
-The first set, Lek Nai Tham, is reserved for liturgical purposes.
-The other set, Lek Hora, is used in everyday life.
+The first set, Lek Nai Tham, is mainly used for liturgical purposes.
+The other set, Lek Hora, is used in general.

 Relation with other scripts

 Tai Tham is very similar in shape to Burmese script since both are derived from Old Mon script.
-New Tai Lue is a descendant of Tai Tham with its shape simplified and many consonants are removed.
-Thai script looks distinctive to Tai Tham but covers all equivalent consonants including the 8 additional consonants as Thai is the closest sister language to Northern Thai, Khuen, and Lue languages.
+New Tai Lue is a descendant of Tai Tham with its shape simplified and many consonants removed.
+Thai script looks distinctive from Tai Tham but covers all equivalent consonants including 8 additional consonants, as Thai is the closest sister language to the Northern Thai, Khuen, and Lue languages.
 A variation of Thai script (Sukhothai script) called Fakkham script was also used in Lan Na to write Northern Thai, Khuen, and Lue during the 14th century, influencing the development of the modern Tai Tham script.

 Sanskrit and Pali

 The Tai Tham script (like all Indic scripts) uses a number of modifications to write Pali and related languages (in particular, Sanskrit).
 When writing Pali, only 33 consonants and 12 vowels are used.